nassifmd/Personal-website/README.md

 # NASSIF BIO

 > Project Description.
-This project is a website developed for nassiff.dev.
+This is my website portfolio developed from scratch.
+Designed and code to improve my skills in HTML5, SASS, Javascript and Laravel.
+Most of the coding was done at dawn outside of my full time job.

 ## Built With

-- HTML
+- HTML5
 - CSS
-- PHP Framework (Laravel)
+- JavaScript
-- JQUERY
+- Jquery
-- JAVASCRIPT
+- Laravel
 - SQL